 Henry Vavrina was promoted to head keeper of Little Sable Lighthouse and served in this capacity from 1948 until 1954, one year after the station was electrified and automated.
 The pavement around the lighthouse was in poor condition as shown in this photograph taken in 1951.
 Keeper Vavrina transferred to Big Sable Lighthouse, where he served another decade before retiring.
 No longer needed, the handsome brick dwelling at Little Sable was torn down in 1958, leaving the tower alone on the beach.
 The tower was sandblasted in 1974 to eliminate the need for regular painting.

 In 2005, the Michigan Department of Natural Resources leased the lighthouse to the Big Sable Point Lighthouse Keepers Association.
-The twenty-five year lease allowed the group to open the tower to the public for the first time since the station was manned.
-An organization known as the Little Sable Point Lighthouse seekers was formed in 1999 with the goal of opening the tower, but after exhausting many options to reach their objective, they reached out to the Big Sable group for help.
+The twenty-five year lease allowed the group to open the tower to the public for the first time since the late 1940s.
+An organization known as the Little Sable Point Lighthouse Seekers was formed in 1999 with the goal of opening the tower, but after exhausting many options to reach their objective, they reached out to the Big Sable group for help in 2002.
 Big Sable Point Lighthouse Keepers later changed their name to Sable Points Lighthouse Keepers Association to reflect their expanding role in overseeing multiple lighthouses.